kevinw/kevinw.github.com/_posts/2013-04-30-why-did-why-the-lucky-stiff-quit.markdown

 Steve Klabnik is calling it [CLOSURE](https://github.com/steveklabnik/CLOSURE).
 You can find the collected full PDF there, or the "book" portion [on Scribd](http://www.scribd.com/doc/136918361/Collected-PDFs-of-why).
 Constructed of images, drawings, handwritten notes, and a mishmash of artful typesettings, it's classic \_why--I recommend it for any fans of his [older stuff](http://mislav.uniqpath.com/poignant-guide/).
 It's great.

 Maybe I'm nostalgic for the days of reading [RedHanded](http://web.archive.org/web/20051101200607/http://redhanded.hobix.com/cult/theLeastSurprised5.html), but this new writing's melancholic take on programming resonated with me.
 Or maybe I'll just compel you to read it (the real goal, here) by excerpting some of the quotable bits.
-But I want to use CLOSURE as a lens to ask and venture answers for questions I've had for awhile now:
+In any case I want to use CLOSURE as a lens to ask and venture answers for questions I've had for awhile now:

  * Why did \_why quit?
  * Why is programming sometimes so terrible, and sometimes the best?